Summer Food Service Program

 Refer to USDA guides while planning and implementing your summer food service program.
 Here are a few resources available to look for when accessing SFSP Guides.

 - State Agency Monitoring Guide

 - Monitor's Guide

 - Site Supervisor's Guide (Spanish)

 USDA Summer Meals Toolkit - The Summer Meals toolkit is designed for individuals and organizations interested in serving as Summer Meal champions in their communities at any level of program administration.
-The outreach materials below are from the USDA Summer Meals Toolkit and can be utilized to promote summer food service program sites in and/or around the communities you serve.
+The outreach materials can be utilized to promote summer food service program sites in and/or around the communities you serve.

 Sodexo Foundation Summer Meals Outreach Toolkit - Share Our Strength with the support of Sodexo Foundation has developed this toolkit to help your organization work with the media to promote summer meals programs as well as outreach materials that you can tailor with tips to use in your community.